harshithparitala/Vsd_SquadroMini-internship/README.md

  specifies the type of store like word, byte,halfword etc.,

 4. rs1 (bits 19 :15 ) :
- specifies the source register for the operation.
+ specifies the first source register for the operation.

 5. rs2 (bits 24:20) :
  specifies the source register containing the value to be stored in memory.